keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 Some helpful hints:

 * Use the `--version <version>` flag on the
-  `helm upgrade --install` command line to specify a Keptn version other than the latest.
+  `helm upgrade --install` command to install a Keptn version other than the latest.

 * Use the following command sequence to see a list of available versions: